cli-kit/cli-command/README.md

   .parse();
 ```

-The `version` method adds a flag to the program which by default is mapped to `-V | --version`.
+The `version` method adds a flag to the program which by default is mapped to `--version`.
 If you wish to customize the version output pass a function to the `help` method, this can be useful if you want to include version information for external programs you depend upon or just to include more useful information.

 ```javascript
 var cli = require('cli-command');